Bird Beak Buffet

 Mill River Park Collaborative has partnered with Henkel North America to bring their Researcher’s World initiative for 3rd, 4th, and 5th graders to the Whittingham Discovery Center.
 The program aims to spark curiosity in young minds about science and show that science and research require collaboration.
 The holistic approach of Researchers World combined with Mill River Park’s experiential and place-based methodology provides a powerful learning experience for students.
 For more about our partnership, click here.

-Generous support from the Henkel Corporation has reduced the transportation and cost barriers to participation in the following programs for local public schools.
-Contact us for more information about pricing.
+Generous support from the Henkel Foundation has reduced the transportation and cost barriers to participation in the following two programs for Title 1 schools.

 Sticky Situation